Elderly Mobility Scale

 - Make sure to say “Begin” to signal them to start.

-- Make sure to walk with them so you can prevent them from falling, if ever
+- Make sure to walk with them to prevent them from falling, if ever.

 - Have your patient stand before a wall.
 They should be standing alongside the wall, with their arm close to the wall at 90 shoulder flexion, and having them close their fist.

-- You’ll first measure the starting position of your client, specifically the starting position of the third metacarpal head on the yardstick
+- First, measure the starting position of your client, specifically the starting position of the third metacarpal head on the yardstick.

-- Once you measure that, instruct your patient to reach as far as they can without moving their feet.
-Make sure to be close to them just in case they show signs of falling
+- Afterward, instruct your patient to reach forward as far as possible without moving their feet.
+Make sure to be close to them just in case they show signs of falling.

-Earlier, we mentioned that the Elderly Mobility Scale has set answer choices per part.
+The Elderly Mobility Scale has set answer choices per part, which are used to determine EMS scale scores.
 Here are the choices for each one and what their corresponding scores are:

 - Independent = 2 points